-Since 2000, I have worked in very different environments like ISPs, startups, military (compulsary) and Bell Labs with wildly different and distributed teams.
+Since 2000, I have worked in very different environments like ISPs, startups, military (compulsory) and Bell Labs with wildly different and distributed teams.

 Though I use different languages for various purposes and generally be an enthusiast for programming languages, Java is the language I like and use daily.

 I was introduced to Linux (no I don’t say GNU/Linux) at the university in 1996 and it quickly became important part of my personal and professional life.

 I have worked with almost all kinds of ISP and hosting services, tuned for various purposes and troubleshooted.
 Solaris and Tru64 was also in my main activity area for years.

 I prefer working with statically typed languages.
 Code without proper test cases is incomplete and intolerable for me.
 I share the passion for simplicity and so don’t like over-engineering and yak shaving.